I'm so glad you found this page! If you are looking for a free preschool curriculum for your child, here it is.

-This is a literature-based introduction to the alphabet curriculum for preschoolers.
+This is a literature-based letter of the week curriculum for preschoolers.
 Well, it's not really a curriculum (such stuffy words for such little people don't really work for me).
-I guess it's more of a collection and organization of ideas.
+It's more of a collection and organization of ideas.

 While I was writing Read to Me & ABC, my goals were simple.
-I wanted to expose my little guy to great books and introduce him to alphabet sounds while making fun memories together.
-I also want him to know that he gets special time with mom each day, too (school time isn't just for big brother).
+I wanted to expose my preschooler to great books and introduce him to alphabet sounds while making fun memories together.
+I also wanted him to know that he would receive special time with mom each day–school time wasn't just for big brother.

-Each week I will choose a good book to go with a letter of the alphabet.
+Each week there is a book to go with a letter of the alphabet.
 We read the book each day (yes, five times!), and worked on an alphabet notebook.
 We also read a few go-along books and did a hands-on project or activity for each letter of the alphabet.

-Simon creates one piece of letter art for each letter.
-We then paste it to the front of a file folder and fill the inside of the file folder with the other learning activities he does that relate to the book we are reading as well as the letter of the week.
-All the folders can be stored in a 3-ring binder for the student to showcase and review.
+Simon created one piece of letter art for each letter.
+We then pasted it to the front of a file folder and filled the inside of the file folder with the other learning activities he does that relate to the book we are reading as well as the letter of the week.
+All the folders were stored in a 3-ring binder for the student to showcase and review.

 You will need 26 regular sized file folders, a three hole punch, and scissors to get started on your alphabet notebook.